Master the Art of Food Preservation: Essential Tips for Achieving Food Security

 Why Is Food Preservation An Essential Skill?

-To get to the heart of the matter, food preservation is an essential skill to learn because it will allow you to build your pantry with high quality, nutritious and tasty food that will last longer than fresh food.
-This allows you to shop less (saving you money) and to waste less food than you may have otherwise done.
+To get to the heart of the matter, food preservation is an essential skill to learn because it will allow you to stock your pantry with high-quality, nutritious, and tasty food that will last longer than fresh food.
+This allows you to shop less (saving you money) and waste less food than you might otherwise.

 You can also easily integrate food preservation into other types of food preparation, such as adding dehydrated greens to your regular food and drink (think green smoothies) for an added boost of nutrition.

-Finally, a great part of the history and culture of our world involves food preservation.
-From ancient civilizations that dried or salted their food for storage to the Native Americans who used smokehouses for preserving meat and fish over winter.
+A great part of the history and culture of our world involves food preservation, from ancient civilizations that dried or salted their food for storage to the Native Americans who used smokehouses to preserve meat and fish over the winter.

-Being able to preserve your food will allow you to explore new tastes and discover new foods that you would never have sampled otherwise.
+Preserving your food will allow you to explore new tastes and discover new foods you would never have sampled otherwise.
 It also gives you access to safe and nutritious food during the most challenging growing times.

 Food Preservation Methods

 Food preservation is a big topic, and food security is part of that.
 There are many nutritious food options when considering what food preservation methods to go with.
-The most popular home preservation methods are canning, dehydrating, making preserves (jams, jellies, pickles, and chutneys), fermenting and freezing.
+The most popular home preservation methods are canning, dehydrating, making preserves (jams, jellies, pickles, and chutneys), fermenting, and freezing.

 Except for canning, the above methods of food preservation are all fairly low-cost and can be done at home without a lot of expensive equipment or knowledge.

 Here’s a quick overview of the at-home food preservation methods most commonly used and how you can stock your food security pantry with safe and nutritious foods that will last a long time.

 Canning is a method of preserving food by putting it in an airtight, waterless sealed container and sealing the jar with a lid.
 Canned foods do not require using any additional ingredients or seasonings.

-Examples of foods preserved in sealed jars include jam, jelly, condensed soup in a jar, tomatoes, fruit preserves in a jar, pickles in a jar and salsa.
-For more advanced canning fans, it is possible to can meat for long-term food storage too.
+Examples of foods preserved in sealed jars include jam, jelly, condensed soup in a jar, tomatoes, fruit preserves in a jar, pickles in a jar, and salsa.
+For more advanced canners, it is also possible to can meat for long-term food storage.

 Drying is one of the oldest methods of preserving food.
 It is done by removing the moisture from food.
-When you dehydrate food, the food is gently heated to remove the moisture.
+When dehydrating food, the food is gently heated to remove moisture.

-There are different levels of dehydration depending on the use you have for your food.
-For a powder, for example, onion powder, all moisture needs to be removed before the food is ground into a powder.
+Different dehydration levels depend on your use of food.
+For a powder, for example, onion powder, all moisture must be removed before the food is ground into powder.
 For fruit leather, the fruit doesn’t need quite as much dehydration.

-Dehydrated foods are usually more healthy than canned foods since canning adds salt and sugar to improve flavour.
-Dehydrated foods are usually more nutritious too since they contain all of their vitamins, minerals and antioxidants that leech out into the water when fresh fruits or vegetables are boiled or cooked for preservation.
+Dehydrated foods are usually healthier than canned foods since canning adds salt and sugar to improve flavour.
+Dehydrated foods are usually more nutritious, too, since they contain all the vitamins, minerals, and antioxidants that leech out into the water when fresh fruits or vegetables are boiled or cooked for preservation.

 Jams, Jellies, and Chutneys

-Jams, jellies and chutneys are all made from a base of fruit or fruit juice that has been cooked until it softens and concentrates into a thick sauce.
-Some of the most popular preserves include apple butter, raspberry jam, peach jam, apricot jam, cherry jam and raspberry jam.
+Jams, jellies, and chutneys are all made from a base of fruit or juice cooked until it softens and concentrates into a thick sauce.
+Some popular preserves include apple butter, raspberry jam, peach jam, apricot jam, cherry jam, and raspberry jam.

-Preserves are very sweet, they are heated to a high temperature for short periods with sugar (usually 50/50 sugar to fruit for jams) and added pectin to allow the preserve to set.
+Preserves are very sweet; they are heated to a high temperature with sugar (usually 50/50 sugar to fruit for jams) and added pectin to allow the preserve to set.

 Chutneys are slightly different but still follow the same guidelines.
 The ingredients must be heated to a thick sauce before being transferred to hot sterilised jars for preservation.